Jay O'Shea: Chesterfield

 In November 2012, O'Shea joined League Two club Chesterfield on loan until 5 January 2013.
 He scored on his debut, in a 2–0 win over former club Port Vale at Vale Park.
 After his loan spell expired, he left MK Dons by mutual consent and signed an 18-month contract with Chesterfield.
 He scored five goals in 19 games in the remainder of the 2012–13 season.

-He was named on the Football League team of the week after scoring two late goals to secure a 3–1 win at home to Torquay United on 15 February 2014.
-The following month he played at Wembley Stadium in Chesterfield's 3–1 defeat to Peterborough United in the final of the League Trophy.
-He was included in the Football League team of the week for a second time that season after scoring a second-half brace to confirm the 2–0 win at Burton Albion that sealed an automatic promotion place.
+He was named on the Football League Team of the Week after scoring two late goals to secure a 3–1 win at home to Torquay United on 15 February 2014.
+The following month he played at Wembley Stadium in Chesterfield's 3–1 defeat to Peterborough United in the final of the Football League Trophy.
+He was included in the Football League Team of the Week for a second time that season after scoring a second-half brace to confirm the 2–0 win at Burton Albion that sealed an automatic promotion place.
 He scored a total of nine goals in 47 games as the "Spireites" won promotion as divisional champions in 2013–14 and dedicated the title success to a recently deceased friend.
 He scored seven goals in 41 League One games in the 2014–15 campaign to help Chesterfield to reach the play-off places, where they were beaten by Preston North End at the semi-final stage.
-He scored nine goals in 51 appearances in the 2015–16 season and was named on the Football League team of the week three times: firstly for his brace in a 2–0 win at Millwall on 29 August, secondly for his performance in a 3–2 win over Rochdale on 9 January, and finally for scoring a goal and claiming two goals in a 3–0 win over Bury in the penultimate game of the season.
+He scored nine goals in 51 appearances in the 2015–16 season and was named on the Football League Team of the Week three times: firstly for his brace in a 2–0 win at Millwall on 29 August, secondly for his performance in a 3–2 win over Rochdale on 9 January, and finally for scoring a goal and claiming two goals in a 3–0 win over Bury in the penultimate game of the season.

-He was named as EFL League One Player of the Month for November 2016 after scoring four goals and providing two assists, including a brace against Bristol Rovers that won him a place on the EFL team of the week.
+He was named as EFL League One Player of the Month for November 2016 after scoring four goals and providing two assists, including a brace against Bristol Rovers that won him a place on the EFL Team of the Week.
 On 24 January 2017, O'Shea joined League One rivals Sheffield United on loan to the end of the 2016–17 season.
-He scored three goals in ten appearances to help the "Blades" win promotion as champions, and was hopeful that manager Chris Wilder would sign him permanently in the summer; ironically his parent club, Chesterfield, were relegated in last place.
+He scored three goals in ten appearances to help the "Blades" win promotion as champions and was hopeful that manager Chris Wilder would sign him permanently in the summer; ironically his parent club, Chesterfield, were relegated in last place.
 He was released by Chesterfield upon his return to the Proact Stadium in May 2017.